ariyanki/esp8266/README.md

 # ESP8266 Sketch Collection

 I use ESP-01 and NodeMCU V2 board for this project.
-I made this sketch to **easily configure wifi connection, gpio, and timer without re-upload the sketch**.
+I made this sketch to **easily configure wifi connection, gpio, and timer without re-upload the sketch**, and also support **OTA (Over The Air) Update**.

 ## Arduino IDE